-After tooth extraction, our dentist may recommend dental implants.
-A dental implant is a prosthetic tooth root (typically made of titanium) that’s used to support a crown.
+Our Grand Rapids dentists may recommend dental implants after extracting teeth.
+A dental implant is a prosthetic tooth root made of titanium that supports an abutment and crown.
 Many of our patients appreciate dental implants because they look and function like natural teeth.

 Your teeth are held in place by roots and adjacent teeth.
 This means that when you lose a tooth, nearby teeth are likely to tilt toward the open space, loosen, and eventually fall out.
 Fortunately, dental implants support nearby teeth so you can continue smiling with confidence.